Islam in Iran: Persian vs. Arabic

-Sunni Sultanates
+Sunni dynasties in Iran

 In 962 a Turkish governor of the Samanids, Alptigin, conquered Ghazna (in present-day Afghanistan) and established a dynasty, the Ghaznavids, that lasted to 1186.
 Later, the Seljuks, who like the Ghaznavids were Turks, slowly conquered Iran over the course of the 11th century.
 Their leader, Tughril Beg, turned his warriors against the Ghaznavids in Khorasan.
 He moved south and then west, conquering but not wasting the cities in his path.
 In 1055 the caliph in Baghdad gave Tughril Beg robes, gifts, and the title King of the East.
 Under Tughril Beg's successor, Malik Shah (1072–1092), Iran enjoyed a cultural and scientific renaissance, largely attributed to his brilliant Iranian vizier, Nizam al Mulk.
 These leaders established the Isfahan Observatory where Omar Khayyám did much of his experimentation for a new calendar, and they built religious schools in all the major towns.
 They brought Abu Hamid Ghazali, one of the greatest Islamic theologians, and other eminent scholars to the Seljuk capital at Baghdad and encouraged and supported their work.

 A serious internal threat to the Seljuks during their reign came from the Hashshashin- Ismailis of the Nizari sect, with headquarters at Alamut between Rasht and Tehran.
 They controlled the immediate area for more than 150 years and sporadically sent out adherents to strengthen their rule by murdering important officials.
 Several of the various theories on the etymology of the word assassin derive from this group.

 Another notable Sunni dynasty were the Timurids.
 Timur was a Turco-Mongol leader from the Eurasian Steppe, who conquered and ruled in the tradition of Genghis Khan.
 Under the Timurid Empire, the Turco-Persian tradition which began during the Abbasid period would continue.
 Ulugh Beg, grandson of Timur, built an observatory of his own, and a grand madrassah at Samarkand.